Chicago police search for suspects in shooting that hurt 13

-CHICAGO Chicago police on Friday searched for suspected gang members who opened fire with an assault weapon at a park, wounding 13 people including a 3-year-old boy, in an attack that has highlighted Mayor Rahm Emanuel's struggle to stem violence.
+CHICAGO Chicago police are searching for suspected gang members who opened fire with an assault weapon at a park late on Thursday, wounding 13 people including a 3-year-old boy, in an attack that highlighted Mayor Rahm Emanuel's struggle to stem street crime.

-Up to three gunmen used at least one assault-style weapon with a high-capacity ammunition clip to fire on a crowd in the city's Back of the Yards neighborhood late on Thursday, Chicago Police Superintendent Garry McCarthy said.
+Chicago Police Superintendent Garry McCarthy told a news conference that up to three gunmen used at least one assault-style weapon with a high-capacity ammunition clip to fire on a crowd in the city's Back of the Yards neighborhood.

-The shooting, on a warm night as residents were enjoying a basketball game, came 10 days after Emanuel and McCarthy held a press conference nearby to claim success in a strategy of flooding 20 high-crime neighborhoods with police.
+The shooting, on a warm night when residents were enjoying a basketball game, came 10 days after Emanuel and McCarthy held a press conference in a nearby neighborhood to claim success in a strategy of flooding 20 high-crime neighborhoods with police.

-Back of the Yards was not among the neighborhoods receiving police reinforcements under the plan, McCarthy said.
+Back of the Yards was not one of the neighborhoods which received police reinforcements under the plan, McCarthy said on Friday.

-He blamed lax U.S. gun control laws for allowing assault weapons on the streets and complicating efforts to curb violence in Chicago, which has one of the worst murder rates in the country and sees more violent crime than the more populous cities of New York and Los Angeles.
+He blamed lax gun control laws for allowing assault weapons on the streets and complicating efforts to curb violence in Chicago, which has a worse murder rate than the more populous cities of New York and Los Angeles.

 The Chicago shooting followed the killing of 12 people at the Navy Yard in Washington on Monday by a man with a history of gun-related offenses and treatment for mental illness.